berkeley-cdss/extensions/README.md

 - The student requests a large number of extension days for any single assignment.
 This threshold is `AUTO_APPROVE_THRESHOLD` and `AUTO_APPROVE_THRESHOLD_DSP` for students with DSP accommodations for assignment extensions.
 - The student requests extensions for a large number of assignments.
 This threshold is `AUTO_APPROVE_ASSIGNMENT_THRESHOLD`.
 - The **student record** has "work-in-progress" (e.g. the row on the roster is red or yellow - the student either has an existing pending request or ongoing student meeting).
+- The student requests an extension after 11:59 PM on the assignment due date listed on **Spreadsheet/Assignments**.

 All other cases are auto-approved!
 [See here for the logic that handles these cases.](https://github.com/cs161-staff/extensions/blob/master/src/handle_form_submit.py#L63)